 Quantity 2 - #8 x 2-1/2 inch Phillips head deck screws; Quantity 2 – 3/8 inch wood buttons.

 We recommend that you cover the sign front face with cardboard with holes cut out to access the mounting holes in the sign.
-We cannot assume any responsibility for damage during installation.
-Best to protect the sign surface.
+Best to protect the sign surface with cardboard.
 Any scuffs or marks created during installation will void any claim for failure of the top coat finish.

-Phillips head screwdriver.
-Cordless drill with Phillips head bit recommended.
+Phillips head screwdriver or cordless drill with Phillips head bit recommended.
 Latex caulk or thick glue to secure wood buttons.
+Cotton swabs or clean cloth.

 - Determine the position / placement of the sign on the house siding.
 Keep the sign in position with one hand (or a helper’s hands).